MoFEM/mofem-cephas/jupyter/skel/install_from_source_debug.md

     name: python3
 ---

+This notebook is for installing a Debug version of MoFEM.

+> Debug version is slower and mainly used for code developent

-We clone both core and users modules, but we will compile only users modules.
+Clone MoFEM core and users modules.

 ```bash
 mkdir -p mofem_install